Climate Resilience and Finance Governance

-As an archipelagic country with the longest coastline, Indonesia is vulnerable to disasters caused by climate change, such as rising sea levels and tidal flooding.
-Disasters such as extreme rainfall and temperatures, drought are also prone to hitting remote areas and also urban areas.
-Therefore, it is important to design appropriate mitigation and adaptation strategies to avoid socio-economic risks.
+With one of the longest coastlines in the world, Indonesia is highly vulnerable to climate change impacts, such as sea level rise and tidal flooding.
+Other climate-related hazards like extreme rainfall, extreme temperatures, and droughts also pose serious risks to both remote areas and urban centers.
+Therefore, it is essential to design appropriate mitigation and adaptation strategies to prevent socio-economic risks.

 NEWS